NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 ## Code challenge 2

 Many samtools commands are tailored to work with SAM/BAM format files but they work like Unix commands (e.g. they can be joined using `|` to avoid printing uneeded intermediate files) and to speed up small jobs.
 When creating a workflow for samtools use `-` in place of input or output files.
 It is better not to use pipes on extremely large Bam or Sam files.
+Text that is captioned with square brakets ([]) or diamond brakets (<>) represents user specified input.

 Here would be typical usage: